842Mono/DEBS-2021-Group-15/DESIGN.md

 # Proposed Solution

+We will implement two queries as outlined by the DEBS Grand Challenge.
+The first query returns the top 50 cities in terms of air quality improvement as well as their current air quality indices.
+The AQI for each city will be calculated from the average particles coming from geo-distributed air quality sensors over a sliding window of 24 hours.
+These windows will be sized relative to the watermark for the result of the batch or relative to the point in time of a snapshot when the snapshot is taken.
+The average particles over this window will be mapped to AQIp1 and AQIp2 values using a lookup table and formula, and the higher of the two will be taken as the AQI.
+This query will result in a ranking of the top 50 cities by their improvement over a 5-Day Average AQI compared to the previous year.
+Additionally, only active cities are included, which means at least one measurement for a city has been received in the last 10 minutes.

+The second query results in a histogram of the longest streaks of good air quality for the last 7 days, defined as the time span in seconds since a city flipped to a “good” AQI value.
+The histogram will have 14 buckets of equal length from 0 to the maximum length, and only active cities will be included.
+Both query 1 and query 2 will run in parallel.

 **We suggest to use Apache Flink to solve our problem.
 We suggest the following setup:**

 - First operator layer to query the API in order to feed it downstream